asreview/asreview-server-stack/README.md

 For account verification, but also for the forgot-password feature, an email server is required.
 However, maintaining an email server can be demanding.
 If you want to avoid it, a third-party service like [SendGrid](https://sendgrid.com/) might be a good alternative.
 In this recipe, we use the SMTP Relay Service from Sendgrid: every email sent by the ASReview application will be relayed by this service.
 Sendgrid is free if you don't expect the application to send more than 100 emails per day.
 Receiving reply emails from end-users is not possible if you use the Relay service, but that might be irrelevant.

 In this folder, you find 7 files of interest:
-1. `.env` - An environment variable file for all relevant (secret) parameters (ports, frontend-domain, database, email, and Gunicorn related parameters)
+1. `.env` - An environment variable file for all relevant (secret) parameters (ports, frontend-domain, database, and Gunicorn related parameters)
 2. `asreview.conf` - a configuration file used by NGINX.
 3. `docker-compose.yml` - the docker compose file that will create the Docker containers.
 4. `Dockerfile_backend` - Dockerfile for the backend, installs all Python-related software, including Gunicorn, and starts the backend server.